Maetzi87/lovelace-mushroomic-upstream/official_README.md

 ---
 ## 📖 What this is

-Mushroomic Power Card builds on the clean, elegant design language of the popular Mushroom ecosystem, but focuses on **extended customization**, **template‑driven styling**, and **fine‑grained control** over typography and sizing.
+Mushroomic Power Card builds on the clean, elegant design language of the popular Mushroom ecosystem, but focuses on **extended customization**, **template-driven styling**, **typography-control** and **animations**.

-Mushroomic Cards mimic the familiar Mushroom look while adding the flexibility many users (including me) have been missing.
+Mushroomic Cards mimic the familiar Mushroom look while adding the flexibility many users (including me) have been missing, without tinkering around with cardmod.

 ---